Little Battlers Pre-school (Foundation Stage 1)

 Links with the main school.

 We visit the Reception classes and play in their playground and get to know the Reception teachers before we start big school.
 (Summer Term).
 The Reception children watch our Christmas rehearsal and we watch their practice run.
-We regularly visit the main school to show the reception children anything special that we have been doing.

 Links with home.

-Email and phone calls are also available to report absences and general information, Email is a favoured communication tool between our parents and Carers to contact Little Battlers Preschool.
+Email and phone calls are also available to report absences and general information, Email is a favoured communication tool between our parents and carers to contact Little Battlers Preschool.